conorcook7/StringService/README.md

 This image is the Postman response from the GET/POST request with the previous sample input.
 <img src="src/img/postman-result.png" width="80%">
-Here it the text formatted version output.
+Here it the text formatted version returned body.

 	[